Nail003/memirota/README.md

 - [The Odin Project](https://www.theodinproject.com) – for providing the resources and inspiration that contributed to this project.

-## Feedback

-If you encounter any issues or have suggestions for improvement, please feel free to reach out via my [LinkedIn profile](https://www.linkedin.com/in/danial-zafar-dev).

 ## About

 Memirota was created as part of my TOP assignment.
 It combines fun gameplay with practical coding to offer a unique and interactive memory game experience.